Project Grant – Fall 2016 Registration Instructions

 Institution Paid: The Institution that will administer the funds for your project.
 Consult the Institutional Eligibility Requirements on the CIHR website for more information.

 Indicate if your application consists of a knowledge translation or commercialization project that includes a partner and/or a knowledge user.
-To be deemed eligible for the Partnered/Integrated Knowledge Translation (iKT) Projects - Special consideration, you must answer "yes" to this question and your project must have one of the following:
+If you answer "yes" to this question, please also indicate which of the following are included in your application:

 - A partner and a knowledge user; or